sohaibiqbal3429/Crypto-Mine/SETUP.md

 - ✅ MongoDB integration with Mongoose
 - ✅ JWT-based authentication
 - ✅ Role-based access control
+- ✅ Blind Box Lucky Draw with BEP20 deposit review and admin control panel

+## Blind Box Lucky Draw Overview
+- Users access the Lucky Draw from the home page, submit $10 (BEP20) deposits with TX hash + receipt, and track their status while awaiting admin review.
+- Admins can approve or reject deposits directly from the Transactions table, then manage rounds, participants, winner selection, and payouts from the Blind Box Control Panel.
+- The control panel includes CSV export, action logging, manual bans, and configurable round settings (duration, prize pool %, deposit address, multiples toggle).

 ## Default Admin Account
 After seeding, you can login with: